Robbepop/MK85/README.md

 Hence, in order to fully understand MK85, you can first try to understand my SAT Python-based examples.

+## Internals

+There are two main structures.

+"struct expr" used during parsing.

+"struct SMT_var" is a "high level" structure reflecting each SMT variable, which can be bool or bitvector.
+The structure has linked "SAT_var", which is number of variable on SAT level + width.
+For boolean, only one SAT variable is used.
+For bitvector of width w, SMT variable occupies [SAT_var, SAT_var+w-1] SAT variables.

 ## Extreme simplicity

 It has no optimizations at all.